ll7/scenario_runner/Docs/Semi_automated_tests.md

 python manual_control.py
 ```

-## II.)
+## 2.)
 Running an fully-automated Test Scenario including recording and evaluation
 To run a fully-automated Test scenario we provide a bash script that executes
 - (1) the Carla Server,
 - (2) the Scenario Runner,